Best Credit Cards for 550 to 600 Credit Scores

 A credit score between 550 and 600 is considered bad credit.
 Such a score may be the result of negative remarks on your credit reports, including missed payments, bankruptcy, and other delinquencies.

 With bad credit, it can be difficult to get approved for credit cards, loans, and other lines of credit.
 Lenders may be cautious with lending to people who have struggled with repaying their debt.
 Even if you do qualify for a credit line, it is likely that you’ll face high fees, interest rates, and less friendly terms.
+There are ways to repair your bad credit.
+One of the most convenient ways to do so it through secured credit cards.

 The Basics of a Secured Credit Card